carbon-language/carbon-lang/docs/design/generics/overview.md

 #### Named constraints

-You may also declare a new type-of-type directly using ["named constraints"](terminology.md#named-constraints).
+You may also declare a new facet type directly using ["named constraints"](terminology.md#named-constraints).
 Named constraints can express requirements that multiple interfaces be implemented, and give you control over how name conflicts are handled.
 Named constraints have other